 Features of a General Partnership in Greece

-- No minimum share capital requirement
+- No minimum share capital is required

 How to Set Up a General Partnership in Greece?

-The Articles of Association must contain the following details of the shareholders:
+The Articles of Association must contain the following details of the shareholders

-- Name and residence of the partners, and their capacity
+- Name and residence of the partners and their capacity

-- Company name [it is prohibited to include the limited partner’s name in the company name]
+- Company name (it is prohibited to include the limited partner’s name in the company name)

 - Type and value of contributions